 1. Connect the three motor wires to the motor.
 The order of connections does not matter; however, switching any two wires will change the direction of the motor.
 The output phases A, B, and C are completely interchangeable.

 2. Connect the red power wire and black ground wire to a power source like a battery.
-You will hear three beeps in rising pitch from the motor indicating all three phases are connected.
+With a motor connected, you will hear three beeps in rising pitch indicating all three phases are connected.

 3. Connect the signal cable to your signal source like a RC radio receiver or microcontroller board.
 The white wire is the signal wire.